project-zot/project-zot.github.io/docs/developer-guide/api-user-guide.md

 > :pencil2: This endpoint is accessed with a browser.
 >
-> :pencil2: This endoint is enabled only in a `binary-debug` zot build or when the zot registry has been built with the `debug` extension label.
+> :pencil2: This endpoint is enabled only in a `binary-debug` zot build or when the zot registry has been built with the `debug` extension label.

 | Endpoint | Action | Description |
 | -------- | ------ | ----------- |